The Holy Spirit or my conscience?

 Eternal life is a gift from God- (Romans 6:23).
 It is the guaranteed assurance that other faiths don’t have and can’t give you.

-Truth is, no one ceases to exist when they die.
+The truth is, no one ceases to exist when they die.
 You will live forever, either rejoicing in heaven or gnashing your teeth in hell.
-In the story of the rich man and Lazarus in Luke chapter 16, we read that both men died, yet both men continued to live; Lazarus in Abraham’s bosom and the rich man in hell, being tormented.
+In the story of the rich man and Lazarus in Luke chapter 16, we read that both men died, yet both men continued to live: Lazarus in Abraham’s bosom and the rich man in hell, being tormented.

 John 3:36 says, “He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life, but the wrath of God abideth on him.”

-Just like the rich young ruler in Mark chapter 10, some people have placed their faith in their status and material possessions.
-They have therefore walked away from Jesus Christ.
-Others also refuse to hear anything about the Gospel of Jesus Christ which produces faith.
-Scripture says the faith you need for salvation comes by hearing the word of God -(Romans 10:17).
+Like the rich young ruler in Mark chapter 10, some people have placed their faith in their status and material possessions.
+They have, therefore, walked away from Jesus Christ.
+Others also refuse to hear anything about the Gospel of Jesus Christ, which produces faith.
+Scripture says the faith you need for salvation comes from hearing God’s word -(Romans 10:17).

 On the other hand, if you accept and believe in Jesus Christ, you have eternal life.
 Jesus embraces you immediately.
-This means you get to experience and enjoy God right now and every day, while you look forward to heaven someday.
+This means you experience and enjoy God daily while looking forward to heaven someday.
 Eternal life is your current possession.

-In Revelation 3:20, we see a willingness on the part of Jesus to have a relationship with us.
-He says when you hear His voice and invites Him in, He will dine with you and also be with you.
+In Revelation 3:20, we see Jesus’ willingness to have a relationship with us.
+He says that when you hear His voice and invite Him in, He will dine with and be with you.
 That’s a promised friendship!

 This is what makes eternal life a relationship between God and man.
 John confirms that eternal life is not a thing or a theory but a relationship with a Personality- (1 John 1:1, 2, 3).

-Eternal life is an interactive relationship where you get to speak to God in prayer through Jesus Christ and He speaks to you through His word and His Spirit-the Holy Spirit.
+Eternal life is an interactive relationship in which you speak to God in prayer through Jesus Christ, and He speaks to you through His word and His Holy Spirit.

 I invite you to accept Jesus Christ this minute by confessing Him as your Lord and Savior.
-Believe in your heart that God raised Him from the dead and you will be saved! – (Romans 10:9-10, Acts 16:30,31).
+Believe God raised Him from the dead, and you will be saved! – (Romans 10:9-10, Acts 16:30,31).

-Begin to enjoy your eternal life relationship with God through Christ, on earth, as it is in heaven.
-Begin to tell others about your new relationship in Christ to attract them.
+Enjoy your eternal relationship with God through Christ on earth, as in heaven.
+Begin to tell others about your new relationship with Christ to attract them.

 https://www.youtube.com/watch?v=IPiXV8Jp2DM